 When buying a tent, the possibilities seem endless.
 It can be even harder to decipher what all the lingo means, especially if you are a newbie camper.
 For example, the names can be misleading, as a 4 Season tent, is rarely used outside of one season — winter, while a 1 Season or 2 Season tent can be used in three seasons.
 If you’re scratching your head already, let’s dive into this together.

 The basic thing to know is that the numbers aren’t necessarily describing the number of seasons the tent can be used in.
 The numbers are ratings.
-1 Season and 2 Season ratings are virtually the same.3 Season is sort of the middle ground.
+1 Season and 2 Season ratings are virtually the same.
+The 3 Season is sort of the middle ground.
 4 Season is the winter tent.
 And 5 Season is the expedition tent.
-While some manufacturers will brag that their 4 Season tent is really an all season tent, you should take this with a grain of salt.
+While some manufacturers will brag that their 4 Season tent is really an all-season tent, you should take this with a grain of salt.
 Two ventilation windows are hardly enough to provide comfortable temperatures in extremely hot weather.

 To help you understand the true differences between the tents, I have compiled some descriptions and examples for you.